Yen/postgres_web3/README.md

 A collection of optimized data types for web3 applications, _and other applications with coinciding requirements_.

+**WARNING:** postgres_web3 is not in a completed state despite the version number of the extension being 1.0, as such no explicit attempts to maintain backwards compatibility or upgradability are being made at this time.

 - [Rational](#rational)
 - [Data types](#data-types)
 - [Compiling and installing](#compiling-and-installing)